Oliver-Binns/Website/Content/posts/team-restructure.md

 ## Thanks

-I want to give a huge thanks to everyone who’s made this change possible, especially my colleague Elishka who has helped me to appreciate all the advantages of this way of working and how we can be more successful as a result.
+I want to give a huge thanks to everyone who’s made this change possible, especially my colleague Elishka, who has helped me to appreciate all the advantages of this way of working and how we can be more successful as a result.

 > prettylink https://www.twitter.com/elishka_f
 > image /Images/team-elishka.jpg